 - Parental information (address, educational background, occupation, household income)

-- High school cumulative GPA (unweighted), class rank and ACT Score
+- High school cumulative GPA (unweighted) and class rank

 - A list of high school honors courses, if applicable